 Study Abroad for Faculty Advisors: General Information and FAQs

-More than one-third of Loyola students study abroad before they graduate.
-In fact, we rank 36th among Master’s level institutions for undergraduate participation in study abroad with 35.3% of Loyola students graduating with an academic experience abroad (Open Doors Report for 2011/2012).
+Almost 30% of Loyola students study abroad before they graduate.
 Because there are so many study abroad options, it can be quite confusing for students and for you as an advisor.
 The Center for International Education (CIE) works individually with students and with faculty and departments to make sure that students select a program that is a good fit for both their academic program and personal goals.
 CIE has prepared the attached FAQs and the major advising guides to help you as an advisor sort through all the new exchanges and programs and better advise students for study abroad.
 If you have any questions, please feel free to contact Debbie Danna, Director, or Alisa Townes, Study Abroad Advisor, at email@example.com or 864-7550.

 Why encourage students to study abroad?